Release of grand jury proceedings postponed in Breonna Taylor case after prosecutor requests delay

 “The primary concern that our client has is, if you watched the news conference after the reading of the indictment, the attorney general laid a lot of responsibility at the grand jurors’ feet,” Glogower said Tuesday at a news conference.
 He added that Cameron’s office has since “attempted to walk that back.”

-Taylor was killed on March 13, when plainclothes police officers broke through the door to her apartment with a battering ram as part of a drug investigation.
+Taylor was killed March 13, when plainclothes police officers broke through the door to her apartment with a battering ram as part of a drug investigation.
 Cameron said officers announced their presence, despite having a “no-knock” warrant, but Walker has disputed that.

 When Mattingly entered the apartment, Walker fired one shot with a gun he legally possessed, striking Mattingly in the leg.
 Walker later said he thought the officers were intruders.